zhanyang01/tp/docs/UserGuide.md

 Format 1: `file <INDEX>`

-Format 2: `file <client identifier>`

 - **INDEX** must be a positive integer less than or equals to the number of clients currently shown on Insurahub.
-- **client identifier** must be one of the unique identifier of the clients in the entire client list

 Examples:

-- `file 1` will open up a folder that is named after the first client currently on the list
+- `file 1` will open up a folder that is named after the first client currently on the list and their hashcode
-- `file John Doe` will open up the folder that is used to store John Doe's documents

 ### Grouping client preferred meeting locations: `groupLocation`